Nottinghamshire County Council election: 4 May 2017

 Previous election and current composition

-The last Nottinghamshire County Council election took place on 2 May 2013.
-Since that date there have also been three by-elections:
+The previous Nottinghamshire County Council election took place on 2 May 2013, and there were three by-elections following that date:

 - Ollerton Division on 18 December 2014

 You can view the composition of the County Council up to the 4 May election on our how the Council works page.

 Information for voters